Uniforms of the Royal Navy: No. 3 dress

 This is worn all year round for general duties.
 It consists of a white shirt with rank insignia on the shoulders, and appropriate headgear.
 For officers 3A dress includes a long-sleeved shirt and tie, while 3B includes a short-sleeved shirt but without the tie.
-3C is the same in all respects as 3A but with the addition of a navy blue thermal jacket, which replaced the woollen jersey.
-Shoulder boards may also be worn with 3C dress.
-The beret may be worn with this dress only on certain occasions or organisations (for example, members of FOST).
+3C is the same in all respects as 3A but with the addition of a navy blue thermal jacket, which replaced the woollen jersey (which may still be worn by personal choice).
+Shoulder boards may also be worn with 3B dress.
+The beret may be worn with this dress only on certain occasions or by certain organisations (for example, members of FOST).